ophionB/How-to-do-anything-/README.md

  (binary digit) of information so that when the circuit is on it represents a "1", and when off it represents a "0" (in positive logic representation).
 The circuits are arranged in logic gates so that one or more of the circuits may control the state of one or more of the other circuits.

+- > Bootup Process
+  - > "When a computer is turned off, its software‍—‌including operating systems, application code, and data‍—‌remains stored on non-volatile memory.When the     computer is powered on, it typically does not have an operating system or its loader in random-access memory (RAM).
+The computer first executes a relatively small program stored in read-only memory (ROM) along with a small amount of needed data, to access the nonvolatile device or devices from which the operating system programs and data can be loaded into RAM.
+The small program that starts this sequence is known as a bootstrap loader, bootstrap or boot loader.
+This small program's only job is to load other data and programs which are then executed from RAM.
+Often, multiple-stage boot loaders are used, during which several programs of increasing complexity load one after the other in a process of chain loading.
+Some computer systems, upon receiving a boot signal from a human operator or a peripheral device, may load a very small number of fixed instructions into memory at a specific location, initialize at least one CPU, and then point the CPU to the instructions and start their execution.
+These instructions typically start an input operation from some peripheral device (which may be switch-selectable by the operator).
+Other systems may send hardware commands directly to peripheral devices or I/O controllers that cause an extremely simple input operation (such as "read sector zero of the system device into memory starting at location 1000") to be carried out, effectively loading a small number of boot loader instructions into memory; a completion signal from the I/O device may then be used to start execution of the instructions by the CPU.
+Smaller computers often use less flexible but more automatic boot loader mechanisms to ensure that the computer starts quickly and with a predetermined software configuration.
+In many desktop computers, for example, the bootstrapping process begins with the CPU executing software contained in ROM (for example, the BIOS of an IBM PC) at a predefined address (some CPUs, including the Intel x86 series are designed to execute this software after reset without outside help).
+This software contains rudimentary functionality to search for devices eligible to participate in booting, and load a small program from a special section (most commonly the boot sector) of the most promising device, typically starting at a fixed entry point such as the start of the sector.
 - BIOS - https://en.wikipedia.org/wiki/BIOS
         - > BIOS (pronounced: /ˈbaɪɒs/, BY-oss; an acronym for Basic Input/Output System and also known as the System BIOS, ROM BIOS or PC BIOS) is firmware used to perform hardware initialization during the booting process (power-on startup)
 - Program Counter / Instruction Pointer - https://en.wikipedia.org/wiki/Program_counter
   - > the instruction counter,[2] or just part of the instruction sequencer,[3] is a processor register    that indicates where a computer is in its program sequence